anydigital/blades/README.md

 <big>Use with Pico, Tailwind, or any other framework.</big>

-Nunjucks/Liquid batteries included (for Build Awesome/11ty, Jekyll, etc.) 🥷
+Nunjucks/Liquid batteries included (for 11ty/Build Awesome, Jekyll, etc.) 🥷

 <!--section:css-h2-->